opensourcedesign/opensourcedesign.github.io/README.md

 ├── archetypes/       # Hugo content templates for new pages ├── assets/
 │   └── css/
+│       ├── main.css            # Custom styles + Tailwind theme (source for compiled.css)
+│       ├── dark-theme.css      # Dark-mode overrides (always loaded)
+│       ├── compiled.css        # Generated at build time (gitignored — see “How the CSS Works”)
-│       ├── main.css            # Custom styles (edit this!) - compiled in the browser by the Play CDN │       ├── typography.src.css  # Source/safelist for the typography (prose) bundle
+│       ├── typography.src.css  # Source/safelist for the typography (prose) bundle
-│       └── typography.css      # Pre-compiled prose styles (regenerate via the Tailwind standalone CLI, don't edit) ├── content/          # All website content in Markdown │   ├── about-us/     # About, manifesto, governance, by-laws, code of conduct, how to join │   ├── events/       # Event announcements and write-ups
+│       └── typography.css      # Pre-compiled prose styles (regenerate via Tailwind CLI, don't edit)
+├── content/          # All website content in Markdown │   ├── about-us/     # About, manifesto, governance, by-laws, code of conduct, how to join │   ├── events/       # Event announcements and write-ups